 Hurricane Irene “continues to be ominous for our state,” Gov. Chris Christie said Saturday afternoon.

-Flooding is a major concern and Livingston High School will open as an emergency shelter if needed.
+Flooding is a major concern and Livingston High School will open as an if needed.
 Livingston can expect 5 to 10 inches of rain -- flooding streets, yards, and “dare I also say basements,” said the state’s climatologist Dr. David A. Robinson.

 Wind gusts up to 60 mph and tropical storm force winds (39 mph plus) will likely down trees and electrical lines.
 Power outages are expected.

-By now, most residents have stocked up on the essentials: Batteries, flashlights, food – indeed the cupboards were bare at many grocery, drug and hardware stores.
+By now, most residents have on the essentials: Batteries, flashlights, food – indeed the cupboards were bare at many grocery, drug and hardware stores.
 Outdoor furniture has been put away or tied down, and – at my house for sure – everything picked off the basement floor.